 How to choose a UV meter?

 According to the specific application requirements, consider the UV band, measurement accuracy, display function, portability and additional functions to choose the UV radiometer that best suits you.
-SISCO.com online store offers kinds of ultraviolet meters including UVA, UVB and UVC meters for selection, the measuring ranges from 230nm to 420 nm.
+There are all kinds of test and measurement equipment and ultraviolet meters on sisco.com are offered, including UVA, UVB and UVC meters for selection, the measuring ranges from 230nm to 420 nm.
 Whether it is for personal protection, industrial use, or scientific research, choosing the right equipment can help you better monitor and control the impact of UV radiation.